The logarithmic Picard group and its tropicalization

 In practice, when formulating a tropical moduli problem, the difficult part seems to tend to lie in describing the functoriality with respect to monoid homomorphisms.
 More specifically, any homomorphism of commutative monoids can be factored into a localization homomorphism followed by a sharp homomorphism.
 Functoriality with respect to sharp homomorphisms is straightforward, but localizations tend to involve changes of topology that are more difficult to control.
 For the tropical Picard group and tropical Jacobian, the notion that makes this work is called \emph{bounded monodromy}, and is first discussed in Section~\ref{sec:monodromy}.

 The principal concern of \cite{cavalieri2017moduli} was the question of algebraicity of tropical moduli problems, meaning possession of a well-behaved cover by rational polyhedral cones.
 None of the moduli problems we consider here is algebraic in this sense, although they often do have logarithmically smooth covers by logarithmic schemes.
 This suggests the subject of algebraicity should be revisited with a more inclusive perspective.
-To do so will require a less chaotic topology than the one introduced in \cite{cavalieri2017moduli}, such as is currently under development by Gillam and the second author~\cite{GW}, which appears implicitly in Section~\ref{sec:troptop}, and a bit more explicitly in Section~\ref{sec:trojac-bdd-diag} of this paper.
+To do so will require a less chaotic topology than the one introduced in \cite{cavalieri2017moduli}, such as the one that appears implicitly in Section~\ref{sec:troptop}, and a bit more explicitly in Section~\ref{sec:trojac-bdd-diag} of this paper.